xavierfoucrier/instacam/DOCUMENTATION.md

 ## Properties
 ### Getting property
-The class properties are stored in the private `_options` attribute but can be **retrieved easily**.
+The class properties are stored in the private `_props` attribute but can be **retrieved easily**.
 If you want to get the current level of the saturation CSS filter, you can do the following:

 ```js
 // get the saturation (pretend that `camera` is the instance of the Instacam class)